-In the 12-month period to 31 December 2023, the dominant economic factors have been persistently high but falling inflation and further rises in interest rates.
-After inflation reached its highest rate since the early 1980's in both the UK and US during the second half of 2022, the Federal Reserve, Bank of England, and European Central Bank raised interest rates considerably over the year to 31 December 2023.
-However, by the end of the year inflation had fallen significantly and markets began to price in interest rate cuts in 2024.
+In the 12-month period to 31 July 2024, the dominant economic factors have been persistently high, but falling, inflation and high interest rates.
+Inflation reached its highest rate since the early 1980's in both the UK and US during the second half of 2022, leading the Federal Reserve, Bank of England, and European Central Bank to raise interest rates to bring inflation under control.
+By 31 July 2024, inflation had fallen significantly, and markets were pricing in interest rate cuts in 2024.
+The ECB was the first major central bank to cut interest rates from 4.25% to 4.0% in June 2024.

 US CPI inflation peaked in June 2022 at 9.1%, whilst UK and EU inflation reached a higher and later peak in October 2022, with UK CPI inflation reaching 11.1% and Eurozone inflation reaching 10.6%.
-This high level of inflation forced central banks to raise interest rates at the fastest pace in several decades and to reduce or reverse asset purchase programs.
-By the end of 2022, interest rates had reached 3.5% (Bank of England), 4.25-4.50% (Federal Reserve) and 2.5% (ECB), their highest levels since the Global Financial Crisis.
+This elevated level of inflation forced central banks to raise interest rates at the fastest pace in several decades and to reduce or reverse asset purchase programmes.
+By July 2023, interest rates had reached 5.00% (Bank of England), 5.25-5.5% (Federal Reserve) and 4.25% (ECB), their highest levels since the Global Financial Crisis.